 Since 2002, over 100 nurse anesthesia students have graduated, first with an MSN from the Nurse Anesthesia Program and most recently with a DNP.
 UTHSC CRNA alumni provide clinical care in a variety of settings throughout the U.S. with a high percentage providing care in HPSA or MUAs.
 The most recent class of graduates completed the program in May 2013 with a DNP.
 100% of the 2011 graduates passed the National Certification Examination on the first attempt, and all were employed within three months of graduation.
 The attrition rate for the Class of 2011 cohort was 0%.

 The front-loaded format includes four terms for didactic information.
 During the fifth term, the student begins a clinical practicum while completing didactic course work.
 The final four terms are dedicated full-time to clinical education with the educational experience culminating in a project.
-The program is completed on campus at UTHSC and the College’s calendar is followed (go to www.uthsc.edu/nursing then select Current Students and Academic Calendar).
+The program is completed on campus at UTHSC and the College of Nursing's calendar is followed.

 We are fortunate to use local clinical sites which provide a richness of experience serving a wide variety of patients with high-quality anesthesia care.
 Specialty anesthesia rotations, which occur during the full-time clinical component, include cardiothoracic, pediatric, pediatric oncology, neurosurgical, OB, trauma, burn, and rural site.

 Currently, the clinical sites used by our students include the Methodist Healthcare Systems Hospitals, the Regional Medical Center, Veterans Affairs Medical Center, St. Jude Children’s Research Hospital, and Baptist Memorial Hospital - Union County.
 All the sites are in the greater Memphis area with the exception of our rural experience in New Albany, MS.